ocean-onion/BDCraft-maybe/clean_docs/configuration/configuration.md

-# Configuration Guide
+# Configuration Infrastructure

-BDCraft uses a multi-file configuration system that allows you to customize every aspect of the plugin.
-All configuration files are located in the `plugins/BDCraft` directory.
+BDCraft utilizes a comprehensive multi-file configuration architecture enabling complete customization of all plugin systems and behaviors.
+All configuration files operate from the `plugins/BDCraft` directory structure.

-## Configuration Files
+## Configuration Architecture

-### Main Configuration: `config.yml`
+### Primary Configuration: `config.yml`

 The main configuration file controls global plugin settings and module activation.